National Designation of Nutrient-Contaminated areas

 Report by Wageningen University commissioned by Noorderzijlvest

 The report prepared by Wageningen University can be found on the Wageningen University & Research (WUR) website.
-Source analysis of nutrients in Noorderzijlvest water bodies: Analysis for surface water bodies to derive achievable WFD targets (research.wur.nl)
+Source analysis of nutrients in Noorderzijlvest water bodies: Analysis for surface water bodies to derive feasible WFD targets (research.wur.nl)